tensorflow/tensorflow/tensorflow/lite/schema/builtin_ops_list/README.md

-# Builtin Ops Header Generator.
+# Builtin Ops List Generator.

-This directory contains a code generator to generate a pure C header for builtin op definition.
+This directory contains a code generator to generate a pure C header for builtin ops lists.

 Whenever you add a new builtin op, please execute: